Ababyturtle99/CSE15L-LabReport-Week2/Commands.md

 # A Few Basic Commands

 Feel free to mess around and use these commands yourself to try to get familiar with them!
+Notice how they will show different outputs based on whether you are on the remote connection or not.

 ls = lists files